 I have jotted down a list of some popular ideas that you can consider.

 - Consultancy Services Like HR, Finance, Travel, etc

 - Social Media Influencer

-There are many others ideas that I haven’t mentioned here.
-You can choose an idea according to your interest.
+There are many other ideas that I haven’t mentioned here.
+You can choose an idea according to your interests.